 The Canary Islands, a Spanish archipelago off the coast of northwestern Africa, are rugged volcanic isles known for their white and black sand beaches – a great short-haul winter sun holiday destination.
 The Canary Islands are really close to the UK to find that much-needed guaranteed sun and it’s also cheap to get there.
 “What activities can I do in Lanzarote?” you might ask, rest your concerns, there is more than enough to do.

-Below are 10 activities to do in Lanzarote and why you need to visit there:
+Below are the top 10 best things to do in Lanzarote and why you need to visit there:

-All year around, you are guaranteed good weather (particularly if you are used to English summers).
-Lanzarote and Fuerteventura hit the low 70s throughout the year and are a bit cooler compared to Tenerife, but still, are warm throughout the year.
-It is also the time zone as the UK and Irelands.
+All year around, you are guaranteed good weather (particularly if you are used to the English summers).
+Lanzarote and Fuerteventura hit the low 70s throughout the year and are a bit cooler compared to Tenerife, but still, it is still warm throughout the year.
+It is also the same time zone as the UK and Ireland.

-Book an all-inclusive holiday from £305/month, for flights and hotel included.
-Considering Lanzarote is off the coast of Africa that is not a bad deal, in fact, a great deal made easy.
-You can travel directly from major UK airports – randomly it can be cheaper travelling there from the UK, than mainland Spain.
+Book an all-inclusive holiday from £305/month, for flights and a hotel included.
+Considering Lanzarote is off the coast of Africa that is not a bad deal, in fact, it is a great deal made easy.
+You can travel directly from major UK airports – randomly it can be cheaper travelling there from the UK, than mainland Spain (pretty surreal).

 There are incredible beaches (playa) in Lanzarote, ranging from surfing, deserted, relaxing to even nudist beaches (why not?
 You are on holiday).
 A lot of the beautiful beaches are on the west side near Playa Blanca and Playa Teguise.
 One of Lanzarote attractions, an absolute must is Playa de Papagayo.
 It’s incredibly beautiful, with a long stretch of white sand and clear blue water.
 A car is really needed for this trip, as it is a 25-minute walk from the nearest bus stop.